au-ts/libmicrokitco/README.md

 ### Architecture support
 This library supports AArch64, RISC-V (rv64imac) and x86_64.

+> The `libco` primitives does support hard-float on RISC-V, but the Microkit is built with soft-float so this entire library is also soft-float for linking.

 ### State transition

 A thread (root or cothread) is in 1 distinct state at any given point in time, interaction with the library or external incoming notifications can trigger a state transition as follow: